sap-tutorials/Tutorials/tutorials/react-separate-files/react-separate-files.md

 ---
-title: React JS - Define the Bootstrap Template
+title: React JS - Separate the CSS and JavaScript Files
-description: Step #3: Move the CSS and JavaScript in to separate files on the web server
+description: Step #4: Move the CSS and JavaScript in to separate files on the web server
 tags: [  tutorial>beginner, topic>html5, topic>mobile, topic>odata, products>sap-hana-cloud-platform ]
 ---
 ## Prerequisites